 Our spine doctors and surgeons treat a wide range of back and spine concerns, including:

 - Herniated discs

 - Spinal stenosis and myelopathy (narrowing of the spinal canal)

 - Spinal tumors and cancers

 Minimally invasive back and spine treatments

-We evaluate your overall health and lifestyle to recommend the safest, simplest and most appropriate spine treatments.
+We evaluate your overall health and lifestyle to recommend safe and appropriate spine treatments.
 Johnston-Willis offers nonsurgical and minimally invasive therapies, such as:

 - Physical therapy and rehabilitation

 - Nerve stimulation techniques

 When your physician indicates that part of your treatment plan includes spinal surgery, you are likely worried about the risks involved in a surgery that requires extreme precision.
 However, the renowned spine surgeons at Johnston-Willis continually advance adult spine surgery using the latest treatments.
 We are leading the way in treating complex cervical and lumbar spine disorders and degenerative disc diseases.